vegaprotocol/vega/proto/doc/index.md

 ### OrdersSubscribeRequest
 Request to subscribe to a stream of Orders.

+The fields for market identifier and party identifier are optional filters.
+If omitted all orders, for all parties on all markets will be returned on the stream.
+If market identifier is given, orders from that market will be returned on the stream.
+If party identifier is given, orders from that party will be returned on the stream.
+Both filters can be combined.

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |